tkksharif/tkksharif.github.io/content/home/hero.md

 A PhD candidate in population genetics at the University of Kansas, with a track record of launching non-profit and for-profit companies in sub-Saharan Africa.

 An entrepreneur, fundraiser and advocate supporting patients with Sickle Cell Disease worldwide.
-Proven international leadership and project management experience that combines business strategy acumen with technical understanding, knowledge of public policy and effective communication.
+Has proven international leadership and project management experience that combines business strategy acumen with technical understanding, knowledge of public policy and effective communication.

 Hands-on scientist with a strong background in computational genetics working on the genomic basis of mating system evolution.